avalanche-foundation/ACPs/ACPs/103-dynamic-fees/README.md

 | $L$ - max gas per second | TODO |
 | $K$ - change constant | TODO |

-As the network gains capacity to handle additional load (through the activation of future protocol enhancements), this algorithm can be tuned to increase the number of transactions that can be processed at a specific fee rate.
+As the network gains capacity to handle additional load, this algorithm can be tuned to increase the amount of gas that can be processed at a specific fee rate.

 #### A note on $e^x$